 - Create from usage

-- This type of intention action creates new code items: classes, methods, etc. They are smart enough to analyze your code and provide actions suitable for a particular case.
+This type of intention action creates new code items: classes, methods, and so on.
+They are smart enough to analyze your code and provide actions suitable for a particular case.
 The main concept behind this type is that you can begin using new things without declaring them first.
-You are not taken away from your current task for mundane minutiae like creating declarations, new files, etc. which MPS handles while you keep focused.
+You are not taken away from your current task for mundane minutiae like creating declarations, new files, and so on. which MPS handles while you keep focused.

 - Quick fixes

-- This type of intention action responds to common coding mistakes: using an improper access modifier, or an expression of the wrong type, or missing resources, etc. MPS catches these kinds of problems as you type, and provides a quick way to fix them using Intentions Actions with appropriate suggestions for the error.
+This type of intention action responds to common coding mistakes: using an improper access modifier, or an expression of the wrong type, or missing resources, and so on.
+MPS catches these kinds of problems as you type, and provides a quick way to fix them using Intentions Actions with appropriate suggestions for the error.

 - Converting code constructs.